AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/README.md

 The second part contains the
 evaluation of the parallelism.
 The third part contains the
-stress testing between different numbers of clients varying from 5 to 15 clients and their average response time.
+evaluations using different numbers of clients varying from 5 to 15 clients and their average response time.

 In all the tables we measure the average response time in (ms).